Workflows Making Your Side Project Live Before It Dies

 5. What is the biggest assumption you have not tested yet?

-At the end, summarize the refined idea in 3 sentences: the who, the what, and the first step.
+At the end, summarize the refined idea in 3 sentences (the who, the what, and the first step), then add two lines:

 ━━━ STEP 2: MVP Planner ━━━